 Seems obvious, but it’s so easy to throw in the towel, like I did with Sam.
 Using the tips above consistently over time can make a HUGE difference in your baby eventually taking a bottle!
-If its important for your baby to take a bottle, then try once a day!
+If it’s important for your baby to take a bottle, then try once a day!

-11. Worse case scenario- use a syringe, cup, or spoon
+11. Worse case scenario – use a syringe, cup, or spoon

-I will be totally honest and tell you that I have never used this technique, but I know in some instances it is necessary.
+I will be totally honest and tell you that I have never used this technique, but I know, in some instances, it is necessary.
 I would only try this if all else fails and you are left with no other choice.
-Le leche league has some great recommendations for alternative ways to get your baby fed here.
+Le Leche League has some great recommendations for alternative ways to get your baby fed here.

 Best Bottles for Breastfeeding

 There are dozens of bottle options out there, which can get overwhelming fast.
 Any one of them *may* work, but some tend to get the job done a little better when your baby is refusing.
-The following list are bottles that have worked in my home and/or some of the families that I’ve worked with. (affiliate links are provided below)
+The following list are bottles that have worked in my home and/or some of the families that I’ve worked with.

-- Tommee Tipee – These bottles designed for breastfeeding babies are my personal favorite and what I used with my second two sons, that actually took a bottle (I never tried this type with my oldest).
+- Tommee Tipee (shown above) – These bottles designed for breastfeeding babies are my personal favorite and what I used with my second two sons, that actually took a bottle (I never tried this type with my oldest).
 They are affordable and have a stretchy nipple which replicates yours!

-- Medela – I love these because you can go right from pumping to giving a bottle with little fuss if you have a medela pump.
+- Medela – I love these because you can go right from pumping to giving a bottle with little fuss if you have a Medela pump.
 We had some success with these in my home and I know many other families that have.
 These nipples have a much smaller base and some babies prefer that to the wider type bottles.

-- Mimijumi – The cadillac of breastfeeding bottles because they closely resemble the look and feel of a breast.
+- Mimijumi – The Cadillac of breastfeeding bottles because they closely resemble the look and feel of a breast.
 I have personally never used these, but some of the families I’ve worked with have loved them.

 - Dr. Brown’s Wide Neck – Dr. Brown’s bottles are popular, and for good reason.
-Their anti gas system is built in and works great for a lot of colicky babies.
+Their anti-gas system is built in and works great for a lot of colicky babies.
 I’ve known a lot of breastfeeding babies that accept these bottles and there’s a special line designed for breastfeeding babies.

 - Comotomo Natural Feel – These weren’t even on my radar two years ago, but if they had been, I would have given them a try.
 This nipple and shape also mimics the breast, but they feature this really cool silicone bottom that’s incredibly functional.
-There’s a cool demo video on amazon.
+There’s a cool demo video on Amazon.

 When the Time Comes to Stop Breastfeeding

 I want to end this post with a resource for you about how to stop breastfeeding when you are ready.
 I’m not going to tell you when you should do that, but I will say I breastfed all my babies to 12-14 months old and it was a wonderful experience for me.
-The American Academy of Pediatrics recommends 12 months of age, but for a variety of reasons that isn’t always possible.
-When you and your baby are ready, you’ll want to head over to my Stopping Breastfeeding How-To post. zif you’re nowhere ready for that, make sure you pin it for later!
+The American Academy of Pediatrics (AAP) recommends 12 months of age, but for a variety of reasons, that isn’t always possible.
+When you and your baby are ready, you’ll want to head over to my Stopping Breastfeeding How-To post.
+If you’re nowhere ready for that, make sure you pin it for later!